wezelball/rt_temp_controller/README.md

 I need to read the current pot value and assign it to the current window value, and djust from there.

+11/26/14
+The jumping display bug is now mostly fixed, and I'm using Geany as an editor, which is far better.
+Still working on indentation issues.

+There are some other bugs that I want to squash before refactoring.

+Also note that the pot should adjust the setpoint as well as moving the window to center the setpoint in it.